BRASSERIE

 Our Swanston Farm Highland Cows have a huge following all over the world and visitors to Edinburgh can take a self-guided walk up our hills to go 'Coo Hunting' and see if they can spot our Hairy Coos!

-Head on up to Swanston Brasserie where you can take a look at our full range on display in the foyer, then make your way upstairs where you can make your purchases over the bar.
+Head on up to our Brasserie and make your way upstairs where you can view items and make your purchases over the bar.

 Find out more about our Highland Cows (including how to find them) and our Farm here.